 You are responsible to pay your licensed provider for the following fees if they have a written policy charging all parents:

 - Field trip costs in excess of the allowed state reimbursement.
 (Note: Licensed family homes may bill the state up to $30 per month per child.
-Licensed child care centers are no longer eligible to bill the state for a field trip reimbursement.)
+Licensed child care centers are not eligible to bill the state for a field trip reimbursement.)

 Extra Responsibilities with Exempt Care

 When you choose a child care provider that is exempt from licensing, you have extra responsibilities.
 The provider you choose must:

 - Be 18 years of age or older.